Vapor Barrier Installation in Portland, OR

 The soil under a typical Portland home releases gallons of water a day through plain evaporation.
 You never see it happen; you just smell the result by February and watch it condense on the cold ducts.
 A vapor barrier is the fix at the source: a continuous plastic sheet over the exposed soil (run up the foundation walls in a full installation) that stops ground moisture before it ever reaches the crawlspace air.

 Materials and thickness matter more than most homeowners realize.
-Oregon Residential Specialty Code R408.4 specifies a Class I vapor retarder, which means a minimum 6-mil polyethylene sheet.
+Oregon Residential Specialty Code sets 6-mil polyethylene as the minimum ground cover under a vented crawl space (R408.2), and requires a continuous Class I vapor retarder sealed to the stem walls in a sealed, unvented one (R408.3).
 Most Portland contractors install heavier 10-mil or 12-mil reinforced poly with embedded scrim (CrawlGuard and similar string-reinforced barriers are common), because thin 6-mil tears under foot traffic during HVAC service, plumbing repairs, and pest control visits.
 Premium scopes use 20-mil cross-laminated barriers when the homeowner expects to be in the house long-term or when access is poor and future replacement would be expensive.

 A standalone vapor barrier installation is different from full encapsulation.
 The vapor barrier is the material on the soil.
 Encapsulation is the larger scope: barrier plus sealed wall membrane, closed foundation vents, rim joist air sealing, and mechanical conditioning (dehumidifier or supply air).
 Many Portland homes that do not need full encapsulation still benefit from a properly installed vapor barrier as a focused, lower-cost moisture measure.